This easy recipe for Korean beef is ready in 30 minutes, making it ideal for a weeknight dinner.

 - ¼ cup green onions green parts only, thinly sliced

 - 1 teaspoon sesame seeds

 - 1 tablespoon sesame oil

 - Add the soy sauce mixture.
-Reduce heat to medium and stir-fry until beef is well coated and sauce has thickened, about 2 minutes.
+Reduce the heat to medium and stir-fry until the beef is well coated and the sauce has thickened, for about 2 minutes.

 - Turn the heat off.
-Spoon the Korean beef and the pan juices into plates or bowls.
-Top with the green onions and sesame seeds, drizzle with the sesame oil, and serve.
+Spoon the meat and the pan juices into plates or bowls.
+Top with the green onions and sesame seeds, drizzle with the sesame oil and serve.